ClarityOS

 The Connectivity Maturity Assessment

 The Connectivity Maturity Assessment is how you measure whether ClarityOS is functioning.
-Every governance domain has a maturity score.
-That score reflects how well the domain manages risk within its own scope.
-The connectivity score measures something different.
-It measures how well the signals, intersections, and accountability structures between domains are actually working.
-The gap between those two scores is not a side observation.
-It is Connectivity Debt, the accumulated architectural deficit that determines how much enterprise risk is living between your governance domains, invisible to programs that are otherwise functioning exactly as designed.
+The gap between domain maturity scores and connectivity scores is Connectivity Debt, the accumulated architectural deficit that determines how much enterprise risk is living between your governance domains.

 Connectivity Debt is a top-level risk category, and most enterprises are carrying more of it than their governance dashboards can show.